 Performance Analysis

-The approach taken to evaluate performance for ADAMTS13 assays complies with specifications detailed in ISO 13528 Statistical Methods for use in proficiency testing by interlaboratory comparisons and is as follows:
+The approach taken to evaluate performance complies with specifications detailed in ISO 13528 Statistical Methods for use in proficiency testing by interlaboratory comparisons and is as follows:

 The consensus median is taken as the central reference point or "target value".